A Commitment To Excellence

 POSITION ANNOUNCEMENT

 FDSDI is the Federal Community Defender Organization for the Southern District of California, with offices in San Diego and El Centro.
-We are appointed to represent low-income individuals charged with federal offenses and are independent from the federal judiciary.
-Our work is funded through a sustaining grant awarded by Congress under the Criminal Justice Act.
+We are appointed to represent low-income individuals charged with federal offenses, as well as indigent persons detained in state and immigration custody.
+We are an independent office funded through a sustaining grant awarded by the federal judiciary pursuant to the Criminal Justice Act.

 Duties and Responsibilities: